feyeandal/feye.website/data/blog/testing-insta360-for-mapillary.md

 As we traveled from Ormoc to Sogod in Southern Leyte for my third leg of UpSkilling Series in SLSU, I kept testing my camera.
 It was securely mounted on the car's roof, and the battery lasted for two hours.
 However, I was disappointed to see that the GPS data still had an offset issue, despite my efforts.
 It didn't provide the precision I had hoped for.

 I also took advantage of the rainy weather during the drive to check the camera's water resistance.
-Glad that it was still safe, despite the weather conditions.
+Glad that it was still safe, despite the weather conditions.git p

 <center>![sogod_mapillary_test](/static/images/ormoc_sogod_test.png)</center>